cognisant/Docs.DevelopmentProcess/README.md

 - A pull request has been submitted to the appropriate repository and reviewed by at least one other member of the team.
 - Any required configuration or process changes have been made in Octopus Deploy so that the change could be deployed with no additional work.

+#### Backlog Refinement

+To ensure that there are always enough sufficiently specified **user stories** to work on in future sprints, the team must allocate some time during each sprint to maintaining the backlog of work.

+Every Tuesday afternoon, the team has a meeting to discuss, review, write and estimate **user stories**.
+These meetings are called backlog refinement meetings.

 #### Demos

 On the last day of a sprint, the team meets with relevant members of the business to present them the work the team completed during the sprint.